heiglandreas/Tokenizer/README.md

 # Tokenizer

-Provides Tokenizers to split strings into singkle tokens depending on the used tokenizers
+Provides ways to split strings into smaller entities depending on the used tokenizers.

+You can chain different tokenizers to a tokenizer-chain to get the results you want.

 [![Build Status](https://travis-ci.org/heiglandreas/Tokenizer.png)](https://travis-ci.org/heiglandreas/Tokenizer)